Gabrielle Daleman: 2015–2016 season

 Daleman started the 2015–2016 season on the Challenger Series (CS), finishing fourth at the 2015 Ondrej Nepela Trophy.
 Competing on the Grand Prix series, she placed fifth at the 2015 Skate Canada International and sixth at the 2015 Trophée Éric Bompard.
 She won the silver medal at the 2016 Canadian Championships in Halifax, Nova Scotia, finishing behind Alaine Chartrand and ahead of Kaetlyn Osmond.
 Soon after the event, she experienced severe swelling due to arthritis and tendinitis in her right foot.
 On her treatment, she said, "I was probably in physio six, seven days a week for about three hours doing exercises, heating, icing, everything I could.
 I hate needles, but I was doing acupuncture to get the swelling out."

 Daleman decided to withdraw from the 2016 Four Continents Championships as a precaution.
 In March, she competed at the 2016 World Championships in Boston.
 She received personal best scores in the short, free, and total scores, landing her in the top ten for the first time.
 In the 2015–16 season, Daleman adjusted several aspects of her training and preparation – to practice elements with the same entry and exit as in her programs, improve the precision and timing of her in-between movements, and work more regularly with a mental performance consultant for athletes.

 2016–2017 season: World bronze medallist

+2017 World Figure Skating Championships.
+From left: Kaetlyn Osmond, Evgenia Medvedeva, Gabrielle Daleman.

 Daleman began the season by taking the bronze medal at the 2016 CS Nebelhorn Trophy, behind Mai Mihara and Elizaveta Tuktamysheva, before appearing in her third Grand Prix series.
 She finished fourth, 2.65 points off the podium, at the 2016 Skate America in Chicago, ranking fourth in both segments.
 At her next GP event, the 2016 Trophée de France in Paris, she placed second in the short program, sixth in the free skate, and fourth overall.